What is machine learning and how does it affect me?

 About the Author

-David Vuong is the Product Manager of Analytics at Medgate, where he oversees the product development roadmap for Medgate’s Analytics solution.
-He joined the Product Management team as the Product Manager of Business Intelligence in March 2015, where he developed a long-term plan to elevate Medgate’s Business Intelligence suite to world-class levels.
-Prior to Medgate, David was in the Business Intelligence industry for over five years where he led new and established best practices in data visualization and design.
-He has worked with clients in industries such as mining, telecommunications, and logistics.More Content by David Vuong
+David Vuong is the Product Manager of Analytics at Cority where he oversees the product development roadmap for Cority's Analytics solution.
+He joined the Product Management team as the Product Manager of Business Intelligence in March 2015, where he developed a long-term plan to elevate Cority's Business Intelligence suite to world-class levels.
+Prior to Cority, David was in the Business Intelligence industry for over five years where he lead new and best practices in data visualization and design.
+David graduated with honours from the Information Technology Management program at Ryerson University where he earned a Bachelor of Commerce degree.
+He subsequently earned his Master of Science degree from the Management program at Queen’s University.More Content by David Vuong